TOP

 Contributors and Detractors

-• For the quarter ended September 30, 2025, the Matthews China Small Companies Fund returned 21.60% (Investor Class) and 21.60% (Institutional Class) while its benchmark, the MSCI China Small Cap Index, returned 25.16% over the same period.
+• For the year ended December 31, 2025, the Matthews China Small Companies Fund returned 28.83%, (Investor Class) and 29.15% (Institutional Class) while its benchmark, the MSCI China Small Cap Index, returned 35.34% over the same period.

-• On a sector basis, the top three contributors to relative performance were information technology (IT), energy and industrials due to stock selection.
-The top three detractors were materials due to an underweight allocation, and communication services and consumer staples due to stock selection.
+• On a sector basis, the top three contributors to relative performance were information technology (IT) and energy due to stock selection and real estate due to an underweight allocation.
+The top three detractors were communication services and industrials due to stock selection and materials due to an underweight allocation.

 Outlook